Yule-Cai/Helix-Swarm/README.md

 ---

-### 3. Human-in-the-Loop Approval
+### 3. Human-in-the-Loop Tool Use

-Helix-Swarm does not assume that an agent should always be allowed to act.
+Helix-Swarm does not assume an agent should always be allowed to act.

-When an operation can modify the system, install packages, execute shell commands, or touch files, the user remains in the loop.
+When a step can modify the system, install packages, execute shell commands, or affect local files, the user remains in the loop.

 ```text
 Agent: I want to run this command.